anshmendiratta/renfi/README.md

 and store the resulting file in `college/`.

+Of course, for easier use, store the resulting binary in a folder included in `$PATH`.
+This does mean that you would need to recompile the binary every time there is a push to the repo, but if it already works, this is far more convenient to have than needing to be in your clone of the repo.

 ## Compatibility
 Aside from varying file systems on different operating systems, none of the internals of the script should be OS-specific.
 If you do find a bug, please open an issue/PR.